 Figure 26 - EyeCalibration task in remote viewer

 Eye calibration is something of an art, and the best way to learn to do it is to watch someone who has experience with it.
 The eye calibration task contains a large grid that is visible only to the operator.
 The task uses an Operator Click element to capture clicks in the main window of the workstation and use them to control the position of a Box Graphic.
 When the operator clicks somewhere in the grid, it causes the yellow box graphic to appear on the test subject’s otherwise empty display.
-Inevitably, the test subject looks at it, and the operator changes position calibration values based on the offset from where the position signal ended up to the position of the box that the subject actually looked at.
+Inevitably, the test subject looks at it, and the operator changes position calibration values based on the offset between where the position signal ended up and the position of the box that the subject actually looked at.
 Note that eye calibration parameters are an exception to the normal parameter rule.
 In general, workstation parameters only go into effect at the next time that their parent element enters scope.
 In the case of the eye calibration parameters, effects are instantaneous.
 The standard eye position calibration procedure is as follows:

-Use the zoom slider at the top left to zoom way out of the main window and lower the x,y gain until the red crosshairs representing the subject’s eye position is visible and moving around somewhere around the main grid area.
+Use the zoom slider at the top left to zoom way out of the main window and lower the x,y gain until the red crosshairs representing the subject’s eye position are visible and moving around somewhere around the main grid area.

 Click in the center of the grid to make a yellow box appear.
-The eye position will jump to some spot and fixate briefly as the subject looks at the dot.
+The eye position will jump to some spot and fixate briefly as the subject looks at the box.

 In order to encourage the subject to look at the dot, provide a manual reward by using the “bell” button at the top of the workstation window, pressing F1, or using the reward trigger attached to a Pictobox.